jrwalk/jrwalk.github.io/_posts/2021-11-01-recommender-part-1.md

 ## Collaborative Filtering Models

-Collaborative-filtering models are a bit of an odd duck, at least compared to the model types a beginner machine-learning practitioner might encounter.
+Collaborative-filtering models are a bit of an odd duck, at least compared to the forms a beginner machine-learning practitioner might encounter.
 Rather than directly predicting a response variable (either continuous for a regression problem or discrete for classification), we're concerned with generating a ranking - that is, given a user and a set of items, we want to assemble the items in that user's predicted preference order.
 Recommender models do end up predicting a continuous score, generally intepreted as a similarity metric or distance, but the actual value of this score isn't necessarily as important as whether the scores for different items are correctly ordered relative to each other.

 To start, we envision our _interaction matrix_, denoted $$R$$: a large matrix of shape $$n_{users} \times n_{items}$$ containing our raw interaction data (here we use "item" to refer generically to that half of the recommender's input -- in this case, the items are movies).
 Each element $$r_{ij}$$ corresponds to the interaction of the $$i$$'th user with the $$j$$'th item.
-The naure of this interaction is our first branch point in designing recommenders:
+The nature of this interaction is our first branch point in designing recommenders:

 (1) _explicit_ feedback, like a user providing a 5-star rating for an item based on their preferences